laharms01/data146_repository/project1.md

 > Using the data frame you created by importing the gapminder.tsv data set, determine which country at what point in time had the lowest life expectancy.
 Conduct a cursory level investigation as to why this was the case and provide a brief explanation in support of your explanation.

 The country with the lowest life expectancy in the data was Rwanda in the year 1992 (23.6 years).
-My theory as to why this is the case was the ethnic conflicts culminating in the Rwandan genocide which occurred around the same time in the country.
+My theory as to why this is the case was the ethnic conflicts culminating in the Rwandan civil war and genocide which occurred around the same time in the country.

 > Using the data frame you created by importing the gapminder.tsv data set, multiply the variable pop by the variable gdpPercap and assign the results to a newly created variable.
 Then subset and order from highest to lowest the results for Germany, France, Italy and Spain in 2007.
 Create a table that illustrates your results (you are welcome to either create a table in markdown or plot/save in PyCharm and upload the image).
 Stretch goal: which of the four European countries exhibited the most significant increase in total gross domestic product during the previous 5-year period (to 2007)?